-One larger U.S. city from our research described how its library department proposed a decision package for new carpeting and shelving throughout the main branch; a similar proposal had been on the table the year prior.
-Checking the "Yes" box on the proposal request form section for "equity impact," the department described how the carpet and shelving would spruce up the first and second floors, equitably serving readers of both nonfiction and fiction.
-This was not the game-changing, opportunity-enhancing, disparity-reducing proposal the budget office wanted to see emerge.
+1 To judge how liberal or conservative a city might be, we looked at 2020 presidential election results.
+We found that Denver voted almost 80 percent Democratic.
+Salt Lake County voted just over 50 percent Democratic.
+Columbia sits on the edge of two counties and the combined results suggest a slight Democratic leaning.
+So, though all cities ultimately voted Democratic, the overwhelming win for the Democrats in Denver suggests Denver is a much more had been on the table the year before.
+Checking the "yes" box on the proposal request form section for "equity impact," the department described how the carpet and shelving would spruce up the first and second floors, equitably serving readers of both nonfiction and fiction.
+This was not the game-changing, opportunity enhancing, disparity-reducing proposal the budget office had hoped for.